Last updated: 01/12/2025

 Where referred to above, ‘coal, oil or gas' includes fuels derived from conventional and unconventional sources such as tar sands or shale. |

-^ Gross revenue in the last full financial year or, where not available, net revenues based on available company filings.
+^ Revenue is gross revenue in the last full financial year or, where not available, net revenue based on available company filings.

-Mercer New Zealand engages the services of a third-party proxy advisor to provide proxy voting research and facilitate the collation and reporting of proxy voting data which Mercer New Zealand uses to monitor manager voting.
+Mercer New Zealand engages the services of a third-party proxy advisor to provide proxy voting research and to facilitate the collation and reporting of proxy voting data which Mercer New Zealand uses to monitor Investment Manager voting.
 Our ability to directly monitor and report on proxy voting only applies to Directed Investments.
 Mercer New Zealand’s proxy voting records (to the extent that these are available e.g. for Directed Investments) can be found here and are updated on a six-monthly basis, within three calendar months of the end of the reporting period and show the prior twelve months.
-Please select New Zealand from the regions drop down menu.
+Please select Mercer NZ from the regions drop down menu.

-Additional information about Stewardship is noted in the Sustainable Investment Policy.
+Additional information about Stewardship approaches are noted in the - Sustainable Investment Policy.

 RIAA Certification

-We are proud that the following funds have been externally certified by Responsible Investment Association Australasia (RIAA)1, an organisation that operates the world’s first certification programme for responsible investment products.
+We are proud that the following funds in the Mercer Investment Funds have been externally certified by Responsible Investment Association Australasia (RIAA)1, an organisation that operates the world’s first certification in the Mercer Investment Funds programme for responsible investment products.

 Other Information